 North American Transmission Forum (NATF) members include investor-owned, state-authorized, municipal, cooperative, U.S. federal, and Canadian provincial utilities.
 The NATF promotes excellence in the reliability and resiliency of the electric transmission system.

 The NATF is built on the principle that the open and candid exchange of information among its members is the key to improving the reliability of the transmission systems in the U.S. and Canada.
 Members recognize the operation of each member affects the operations of them all.

-The NATF’s mission is to promote excellence in the reliable and resilient operation of the electric transmission system.
+The NATF’s mission is to promote excellence in the safe, reliable, and resilient operation of the electric transmission system.

 The NATF envisions continuously improving electric transmission system reliability and resiliency, while ensuring the safety of utility personnel.

-These guiding principles give the NATF the ability (expertise, will, and critical mass) to not only identify but proactively address key reliability, security, and resiliency issues.
+These guiding principles give the NATF the ability (expertise, will, and critical mass) to not only identify but proactively address key reliability, resiliency, security, and safety issues.

 The NATF members advance industry performance by sharing detailed and timely information, including lessons learned and superior practices; providing constructive peer challenge to foster effective and efficient reliability improvement; and ensuring the focus and commitment of our members’ senior leadership.